domwakeling/lsersa-gatsby/README.md

 repeats the `name`, `url`, `map-url` and `target` fields, whilst also adding latitude and longitude values (and is used by the API function `getslopes` to determine distance from the given postcode).

+*The map images are either 2km or 5km scale screenshots taken from Google Maps and cropped (**not** resized) to suit the 400x200 requirement; use appropriate scale and aim to have the pin "somewhat central" so that if will still be in the image on smaller screens.*

 [⥣ back to index](#index)